Plate theory (volcanism): Magma source

-The volume of magma that is intruded and/or erupted in a given area of lithospheric extension depends on two variables: (1) the availability of pre-existing melt in the crust and mantle; and (2) the amount of additional melt supplied by decompression upwelling.
-The latter depends on three factors: (a) lithospheric thickness; (b) the amount of extension; and (c) fusibility and temperature of the source.
+The volume of magma that is intruded and/or erupted in a given area of lithospheric extension depends on two variables: the availability of pre-existing melt in the crust and mantle, and the amount of additional melt supplied by decompression upwelling.
+The latter depends on three factors: lithospheric thickness, the amount of extension, and the fusibility and temperature of the source.

 There is abundant pre-existing melt throughout both the crust and the mantle.
 In the crust, melt is stored under active volcanoes in shallow reservoirs which are fed by deeper ones.
 In the asthenosphere, a small amount of partial melt is thought to provide a weak layer that acts as lubrication for the movement of tectonic plates.
-The presence of pre-existing melt means that magmatism can occur even in areas where lithospheric extension is modest such as the Cameroon and Pitcairn-Gambier volcanic lines.
+The presence of pre-existing melt means that magmatism can occur even in areas where lithospheric extension is modest, such as the Cameroon and Pitcairn-Gambier volcanic lines.

 The rate of magma formation from decompression of the asthenosphere depends on how high the asthenosphere can rise, which in turn depends on the thickness of the lithosphere.
-From numerical modelling it is evident that the formation of melt in the largest flood basalts cannot be concurrent with its emplacement.
-This means that melt is formed over a longer period, stored in reservoirs – most likely located at the lithosphere-asthenosphere boundary – and released by lithospheric extension.
-That large volumes of magma are stored at the base of the lithosphere is evinced in observations of large magmatic provinces such as the Great Dyke in Zimbabwe and the Bushveld Igneous Complex in South Africa.
-There, thick lithosphere remained intact during large-volume magmatism, so decompression upwelling on the scale required can be ruled out, implying that large volumes of magma must have pre-existed.
+From numerical modelling, it is evident that the formation of melt in the largest flood basalts cannot be concurrent with its emplacement.
+This means that melt is formed over a longer period, stored in reservoirs, most likely located at the lithosphere-asthenosphere boundary, and then released by lithospheric extension.
+That large volumes of magma are stored at the base of the lithosphere is shown by observations of large magmatic provinces such as the Great Dyke in Zimbabwe and the Bushveld Igneous Complex in South Africa.
+There, thick lithosphere remained intact during large-volume magmatism, so decompression upwelling on the scale required for that activity can be ruled out, implying that large volumes of magma must have pre-existed.

 If extension is severe and results in significant thinning of the lithosphere, the asthenosphere can rise to shallow depths, inducing decompression melting and producing larger volumes of melt.
 At mid-ocean ridges, where the lithosphere is thin, decompression upwelling produces a modest rate of magmatism.
 The same process can also produce small-volume magmatism on or near slowly extending continental rifts.
 Beneath continents, the lithosphere is up to 200 km thick.
 If lithosphere this thick undergoes severe and persistent extension, it can rupture, and the asthenosphere can upwell to the surface, producing tens of millions of cubic kilometres of melt along axes hundreds of kilometres long.
-This occurred, for example, during the opening of the North Atlantic Ocean when the asthenosphere rose from base of the Pangaean lithosphere to the surface.
+This occurred, for example, during the opening of the North Atlantic Ocean, when the asthenosphere rose from base of the Pangaean lithosphere to the surface.